atmtools/arts-lectures/README.md

 # Infrastructure for the course 'Applied Remote Sensing'.

 ## Recommendations
-The course draaw heavily on performing practical exercises using the [Atmospheric Radiative Transer Simulator][ARTS].
+The course draws heavily on performing practical exercises using the [Atmospheric Radiative Transer Simulator][ARTS].
 You either have to [get your own version][get-arts] or use the preconfigured environment on `lehre3` (`squall3`).